Your Aviation ID Australia Pty Ltd Renewal Team are required, by regulation,

 In circumstances where you are a holder of an ASIC or MSIC and you are convicted of an aviation or maritime security relevant offence you have a legal obligation to report this conviction.
 In order to continue holding an ASIC or MSIC an additional AusCheck coordinated background check will need to be undertaken.
 This will only be undertaken if you provide further consent for this process.

 You will be prompted to provide express consent to have your identity documents electronically verified with the document issuer or official record holder through third party systems.

 What personal information is being collected about me?

-If an immigration check is requested by your issuing body, AusCheck will also need your:
+If an immigration check is requested by your issuing body, AusCheck will also need your immigration information:

-If your issuing body asks you for any other personal information, contact AusCheck or ask your issuing body to explain why the additional information about you is required..
+If your issuing body or employer has asked you for any additional personal information, you should contact them to clarify why that additional information is required.